 Choosing the right wood bat can be trickier than most people think.
 Wood bats come in a wide variety of shapes called a “turn”.
 The most common turn is a model 271.
 Some companies choose to give each turn it’s own name, just to make things more confusing.
-After reading all of this, my advise (if still confused) is to start with a model 271 and go from there.

 Birch falls right between the two.
 Good flexibility, yet almost as dense as maple.
 The grain is tight like maple and our birch bats will have the ink test for slope of grain.
 The straighter, the stronger.
+If a birch bat lasts long enough, it will become close to maple in performance as the wood will become more compact with time.

 Bamboo is actually grass, not wood and falls under the “composite” bat category.
 Many wood bat leagues WILL NOT ALLOW BAMBOO for that reason.
 However, some leagues will allow a bamboo bat as long as it has the BBCOR stamp on it.
 You will want to check on that.
 Bamboo does make a great practice bat because it is extremely durable.